My Mother Molly, née Shirley Ann Stewart

 on to Yale Nursing and there met and married Dad in 1942.
 Jack

-married Ruth Reinhard, a Vassar grad whose father was the lead
+married Ruth Reinhard, a Vassar grad whose father Andrew was an

-architect of Rockefeller Center in Manhattan.
+architect in the design of Rockefeller Center in Manhattan.
 Dad was drafted into the

-August of 1942 before they went off to war.
+August of 1942 before the men went off to war.